Healthdirect Free Australian health advice you can count on.

 What is an ambulance?

-Ambulances are vehicles that transport people needing emergency medical care.
-Sometimes they also transport people needing non-emergency medical support.
+Ambulances are vehicles that transport people needing urgent medical care to hospital.

-There are several types of ambulance, all specially equipped.
-Types of ambulances include:
+There are many types of ambulance, all specially equipped.
+They include:

 Vans

 The van is the most common type of ambulance vehicle across Australia.
-These are used by advanced care paramedics for serious medical emergencies and patient transport officers for non-emergency situations.
+These are used by advanced care paramedics for medical emergencies.
+They are also used by patient transport officers for non-emergency situations.

 Motorbikes

-Ambulance motorbikes are not able to carry passengers, but can move through traffic faster than an ambulance van, to reach sick or injured people sooner.
+Ambulance motorbikes can move through traffic quickly, to reach sick or injured people sooner.
+They are not used to carry passengers.

 Cycle response bikes

-Ambulance mountain bikes (also known as pedal bikes, push bikes or bicycles) are used by specially trained and equipped health staff who can quickly respond to an incident by bike.
+Ambulance mountain bikes are sometimes used at events.
+They're used by specially trained health staff to quickly respond to incidents.

 Buses

-Ambulance buses can be used at events or for patient transport.
-Ambulance buses can carry up to 12 people, some seated and some lying on stretchers.
+Ambulance buses are used at events or for patient transport.
+Ambulance buses can carry up to 12 people, some seated and some on stretchers.

 Rescue trucks